-Aging Public Health Workforce: Within five years, 25.3% of VDH's workforce will be eligible to retire with unreduced benefits.
-The results of an agency wide retirement survey consistently indicate that 24-28% of the respondents plan to retire within 5 years or less.
+Aging Public Health Workforce: Within five years, 27.2% of VDH's workforce will be eligible to retire with unreduced benefits.
 This places a sense of urgency in succession planning and knowledge transfer.

 Reliance on Non General Funds:To manage budget reductions while ensuring that core public health services are protected and remain available, VDH has become increasingly dependent on non general fund sources for delivery of a wide range of services.
 50% of VDH's total budget is dependent on federal funds.
 VDH cannot predict the federal budget and grant allocations for subsequent years; however, the outlook for stable federal funding is bleak.
 Any loss of these funds could have significant impact on core public health services.
 Special Funds represent 25% of VDH's budget.